victorhusouza/insight_project/README.md

 ## 6. Conclusion

-  As we could by this data, the best season to sell a house/apartment is in the summer, on the other hand the best moment to buy a house/apartment is in the winter.
+  As we could see by this dataset, the best season to sell a house/apartment is in the summer, on the other hand the best moment to buy a house/apartment is in the winter.
 This is a great insight for House Rocket and it is possible to make a very good profit by this.

-## 7. Lessons Learned
-## 8. Next Steps
+## 7. Next Steps

-  The next steps I would take for this project is, create new hypothesis, and use a machine learning model to find the best price to buy and sell.
+  The next steps I would take for this project is create new hypothesis, and use a machine learning model to find the best price to buy and sell.

  # Links:

   source: https://www.kaggle.com/shivachandel/kc-house-data